 Because each task that a worker performs is driven by voice, there is no need to train workers on reading printouts, applying labels, or confirming information through a keyboard.
 Once a worker attends a one-time training session and creates a voice template (which takes as little as 15 minutes), the entire work process is driven step-by-step through voice commands.
-This reduces training time by 67% on average.
+This reduces training time by up to 50 percent on average.

-Utilizing voice simplifies the picking process and makes it much faster and easier for pickers to do their job.
+Utilizing voice simplifies the picking process and makes it much faster and easier for pickers to do their jobs.
 This becomes highly important in incentivized picking scenarios, where workers are compensated based on the results of their picking.
-In many cases, the switch from RF or paper to voice picking results in a 50% decrease in employee turnover.
+In many cases, the switch from RF or paper to voice picking results in a 50 percent decrease in employee turnover.

 At a time when more than 20 percent of U.S. residents speak a language other than English at home, having voice picking technology that works with multiple languages is more valuable than ever.
 Fortunately, modern voice picking tech works with up to 40 different languages that it can both speak and detect.
 In fact, the technology can even speak in one language and detect responses in another.
 This means that, if all your workers can understand English, they can all hear directions in English, but then respond in the language of their choice.
 Multilingual voice picking provides all of your workers with the productivity and safety benefits of voice picking no matter what languages they speak.